openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 |                    |             |    | linked to this channel, the binding does not persist    |
 |                    |             |    | values of it.

+When using the `nextDuration` channel, it is advised to setup persistence (e.g. MapDB) in order to persist the value through restarts.

-The following is supported by the device thing, but only when connected using the http interface.
+The following is supported by the `device` thing, but only when connected using the http interface.

 | Channel Type ID | Item Type |    | Description                                                           |
 |-----------------|-----------|----|-----------------------------------------------------------------------|